-Since their inception, they’ve created about 10 different products, most of them wallets, but also exchanges, crypto purchase processing solutions, token generators, and even prepaid debit cards.
+Since their inception, they’ve created over 10 different products, most of them wallets, but also exchanges, crypto purchase processing solutions, token generators, and even prepaid debit cards.
 In addition, they’ve also incorporated support for hardware wallets into their services.

 The company seems to be doing well; working diligently to outperform their competition and earning a lot of press credit and mentions along the way.

-The Guarda wallet is open source software that comes in many different implementations.
+The Guarda wallet is an open source software that comes in many different implementations.
 You may choose between various wallet versions for web, iPhone, Android, a Chrome browser extension, or

 Here’s a short video on how to get started with Guarda Wallet: